-Not only is stuffing made in a slow cooker more low maintenance than traditional stuffing cooked in the oven, it actually tastes better.
-The Slow Cooker Stuffing stayed more moist in the center yet still took on the delightfully crispy, golden edges I adore.
+Not only is stuffing made in a slow cooker more low maintenance than traditional stuffing cooked in the oven (the same can be said for Crockpot Mashed Potatoes), there’s a strong argument that it actually tastes better.

 Plus, outsourcing the stuffing to the slow cooker means your coveted oven space will be free for other endeavors on Thanksgiving and beyond.

 I suppose you might want to squeeze the turkey in the oven too.

 “EVERYONE raved!!
 I definitely will bring this next year AND the next!
 It was so easy.”— Sandy —

 Crock Pot Stuffing – An Oven Space Saver!

 Whenever someone tells me that they don’t care for Thanksgiving stuffing, a negative pronouncement I’ve heard with surprising frequency considering that the recipe’s primary ingredient is also one of the world’s most popular foods (bread), it makes me a little bit sad inside.

 It also makes me want to demand in a tone that conveys shock-bordering-on-horror “HOW DO YOU NOT LIKE STUFFING???”